 Your 1 Day London Itinerary – Our Must-Sees

-Buckingham Palace – the Queen’s London residence is only open for ten weeks of the year between July and September but seeing this famous building from the outside is a must on many peoples visit to London.
+Buckingham Palace – the Queen’s London residence is open for ten weeks of the year between July and September

 Changing of the Guard at Buckingham Palace – see the world-famous ceremony, bearskins and all

-St James’s Park – one of the best parks in London, with some of the amazing views
+St James’s Park – one of the best parks in London, with some of the best views

 Westminster Abbey – delve into British history at this magnificent church